OverloadedOrama/Obsidian/README.md

 # Obsidian

-Made by Emmanouil Papadeas (Overloaded) in 66 hours for the GDA Online Game Jam #1.
+Made by Emmanouil Papadeas (Overloaded) and Sol Louloudaki (Soliscital) in 66 hours for the GDA Online Game Jam #1

 Made with Godot Engine 4.2